Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: Method

 \subsection{Implementation details}

-In anchor-based 3DGS compression, three types of anchor attributes require quantization: the latent features $\mathbf{f}$, the scaling factors $\mathbf{l}$, and the $K$ learnable offsets $\{\mathbf{O}_i\}_{i=1}^{K}$.
-We apply the proposed SALVQ approach only to the latent features $\mathbf{f}$, as they account for the majority of the total bit budget, making their efficient compression particularly critical.
-Moreover, since the latent features $\mathbf{f}$ are high-dimensional, applying LVQ to them typically yields greater gains compared to lower-dimensional attributes.
 Because the learned lattice basis $\mathbf{B}$ is unconstrained, it will generally not coincide with highly structured lattices (e.g., $D_n$, $E_8$) that admit coset representations for fast exact quantization~\cite{conway1982fast}.
 To avoid computationally intensive nearest‑lattice‑point search under an arbitrary basis, we follow Zhang \etal~\cite{zhang2024learning} and adopt Babai's rounding technique (BRT)~\cite{babai1986lovasz}:

 where $\lfloor\cdot\rceil$ represents the rounding operation.
 BRT provides an efficient approximation to nearest‑lattice-point assignment under the basis $\mathbf{B}$, enabling fast quantization in practice.